Election Inspector

 Who actually handles the final tally of votes?
 Is it an independent accounting company (like Ernst & Young), or is it done by poll employees like yourself?

-Asked by brickbreak2012 almost 12 years ago
+Asked by brickbreak2012 about 12 years ago

 The final tally is done back at the Board of Elections headquarters.
 It is done by permanent employees of the Board who are members of both parties.
 The poll workers are really just there for a day.
 We turn everything over to them.